jclouds/legacy-jclouds/documentation/quickstart/hpcloud.markdown

 {% highlight java %}
-// get a context with hpcloud that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("hpcloud-object-storage", user, password);
+// get a context with hpcloud that offers the portable BlobStore api BlobStoreContext context = new BlobStoreContextFactory().createContext("hpcloud-objectstorage-lvs", user, password);

 // create a container in the default location context.getBlobStore().createContainerInLocation(null, container);